-Prior to performing the test, the doctor will look inside the ear canal to visually examine it.
+Prior to performing the test, the audiologist will look inside the ear canal to visually examine it.
 This is done via the use of an otoscope.
-The doctor wants to see if there is a foreign object or earwax obstructing the ear canal.
+The audiologist wants to see if there is a foreign object or earwax obstructing the ear canal.

 If the results are considered abnormal, this may indicate:

 - Fluid accumulation in the middle ear